-Despite being designated as a State Significant Landscape, the area is still listed as an extractive industry interest area, which is in direct conflict with the environmental values outlined previously.
-While this state overlay is an information layer, only indicating where natural resources could be extracted, both the Wadawurrung Traditional Owners Aboriginal Corporation and the City have requested this overlay be removed as part of the Bellarine Peninsula Distinctive Area and Landscapes Statement of Planning Policy engagement process to avoid conflicting values.
+The adjacent land is still listed as an extractive industry interest area, which is in direct conflict with the environmental values outlined previously.
+While this state overlay is an information layer, only indicating where natural resources could be extracted, both the Wadawurrung Traditional Owners Aboriginal Corporation and the City have requested this overlay be removed to avoid conflicting values.